 Entrance fees to attractions are rarely prohibitive.
 Passes can reduce the cost of public transportation.
 For every expensive restaurant, there are 10 low-cost ramen and ikazaya spots.
 And for the ultra-budget traveler, food in convenience stores is actually much better than you think.

-Accommodation will likely take the biggest chunk of your budget, but there are workarounds in that department too.
+But there are workarounds in that department too.
 Guesthouses with futon beds are cheaper and the unique capsule hotels are all across Japan.
 The latter can be a problem for the more claustrophobic, but with TV, earbuds, air conditioning and a full kit with PJs, toothbrush, towels, and slippers, it can actually be a very comfy night.

 I stayed in a capsule hotel in Tokyo and turned out to be a fun and memorable experience for under $30/night.
 Highly recommend it!